 Now that you have checked out the Radio Station and Radio Operator licensing pages, you now know whether or not you are required by law to have a Federal Communications Commission (FCC) License or maybe you are a voluntarily equipped vessel and just want to have a ship station and a radio operator's license in case your future plans take you out of the U.S., so let’s get you started!

-To begin, all radio licensing in the U.S. whether it is a ship station license, a marine radio operator's permit, or an even an amateur license is done by the Federal Communications Commission (FCC).
+To begin, all radio licensing in the U.S. whether it is a ship station license, a marine radio operator's permit, or an even an amateur radio license is done by the FCC.

 Acquiring a ship station license is easy and involves nothing other than filling out a few forms and either filing them on line or mailing them to the FCC.

 Getting your radio operators license on the other hand can range from easy to moderately difficult.
 Some licenses simply require the submission of a few forms (Restricted Radiotelephone Operator) and others will require an examination (Marine Radio Operator).